By Ehren Allen, DPT/Certified Orthopedic Manual Therapist

 The use of modalities of electrical stimulation, laser, Graston and medical massage may help to alleviate the pain associated with muscle spasm due to this condition.

-- To schedule an appointment for physical or occupational therapy, call 904-858-7045 or call any of the 12 area JOI Rehab Centers.
+- To schedule an appointment for physical or occupational therapy, call 904-858-7045 or visit 12 area JOI Rehab Centers.

 JOI Physicians are currently offering ASAP Fracture care.
 Make an appointment by calling (904)JOI-2000.
 This is a new option for patients who would like to avoid the emergency room if they have suffered a fracture or soft tissue injury.
-To learn more about this service, read this article about fracture and injury care.